 - Log-in to your Google account, and voilà – you’ll access your Gmail account.

 - Now, feel free to launch another tab (side-by-side) and repeat the steps above.
 That's how you'll get to open multiple Gmail accounts using a single window.

 With that said, we conclude our guide regarding what does ‘Archive’ do in Gmail.
 To learn more helpful tips and tricks – make sure to stick to Stack’s blog.
-And lastly, don’t forget to try out Stack, as we’re sure you’re going to love it!
+And lastly, don’t forget to request access to Stack Next!